 - Dry erase board on one side, chalkboard on the other side

 - Multiple clips to hold paper (or other items) are included

 - Although it will work for a toddler, per Melissa & Doug, it’s “ideal for ages 4 to 10”

-- Durable paint tray with cup holders
+- Durable plastic tray with cup holders for art supplies

 - Paper roll holder

 - Easy to assemble